iCliniq Logo

 What Is the Role of Liquid Biopsies in Monitoring Minimal Residual Disease (MRD) in Hematological Malignancies?

-What Are the Challenges And Future Directions Associated With MRD?
+What Are the Challenges and Future Directions Associated With MRD?

-• Identification of MRD with liquid biopsy is challenging due to the too-low concentrations of CTCs and ctDNA in the blood.
+• Identification of MRD with liquid biopsy is challenging due to too-low concentrations of CTCs and ctDNA in the blood.
 This approach is also strongly limited by the availability of effective therapies in eradicating small amounts of residual tumors.

 • Studies reveal that MRD is an essential parameter of the depth of response, acting as a surrogate marker for more prolonged progression-free survival and overall survival.
 For potentially curative cancer diseases, liquid biopsy could have a vital role in early-stage patient management, preventing the development of incurable metastatic disease.
 Still, there are also directives to establish the role of these biomarkers in early-stage patients and establish clinical guidance for long-term post-remission therapies.